ctm/yld/src/running.md

 entry for a race, I'd never finish (because I'm a bad writer, a procrastinator and someone whose memory won't remember details when I want to write them down and whose impatience won't write memories down when I still have them).
-So, instead of a blog, I'm sort of doing a book, and I'm using GitHub so that I can change things over time, but not in a sneaky way to pretend I didn't say something that later turns out embarrassing, but to allow me to _eventually_ cut dross and provide useful information rather than my initial quick brain dump.
+So, instead of a blog, I'm writing this book.
+I'm using GitHub so that I can change things over time, but not in a sneaky way to pretend I didn't say something that later turns out embarrassing, but to allow me to _eventually_ cut dross.